gridbugs/gridbugs.org/collections/_posts/2023-05-27-component-pinouts-and-notes.md

 Note that as with naive voltage divider circuits (this is really just a naive voltage divider circuit) the output of this circuit (the node with mixed voltage) has high impedance (due to the resistors used).
-This means its voltage will rapidly reduce as current is drawn through that node in the circuit.
+This means its voltage will rapidly reduce as current is drawn through that node of the circuit.
 One way to fix this problem is to connect it to a voltage forwarder op-amp configuration: